Harm Reduction Clinician

 Description In accordance with the Vision, Purpose, and Values, and strategic direction of Island Health (Vancouver Island Health Authority), patient safety is a priority and a responsibility shared by everyone at VIHA; as such, the requirement to continuously improve quality and safety is inherent in all aspects of this position.Reports to the Clinical...

-• Winnipeg, Canada Marymound Inc. Full time
+• Winnipeg, Manitoba, Canada LINKS Institute Full time